ThinkbotsAreFree/Birdy/README.md

 Pattern matching is central.
 More precisely, given a situation, the whole system should adapt and react, each module doing its share.
 In AIML-style chatbots, one line is dispatched through a "graphmaster" tree, to reach one single reaction, typically the reply to the user.
 The big idea of BirdyVM is to broadcast a line through the tree to *every* interested endpoints.
 At each node, instead of choosing one best child, all eligible children receive of copy of the message.

 Another difference with classical chatbot engines is that BirdyVM is not a one-shot REPL, but an event loop.
 The system is meant to run continuously, reacting to external/internal events as they occur.
-To me, it more like what's in a human mind, which is never empty between two interactions.
+To me, it's more like what's in a human mind, which is never empty between two interactions.
 It can therefore be plugged in a robot's body quite naturally.

-A major advantage in this architecture is the opportunity to describe structures of communicating modules where thought flow.
+A major advantage of this architecture is the opportunity to describe directly the structures of communicating modules where thoughts flow.
 It follows the Keep It Simple way of doing things.
 Ai should be a people's thing, not a corporation's thing.
 In BirdyVM, you create the mind of the bot at the highest level: the level you'd use to describe it orally to somebody.
 The way you'd describe it to someone else, is the very way you design your rules and units, with words and sentences.

 Consciousness is more than the inner discourse most of us humans experience everyday, but inner discourse is still the most obvious manifestation of our thinking processes.
 BirdyVM let's you create interacting inner discourse generators.